openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

 Key and a Secret Key.

-After the edX Analytics team creates these access credentials for you, they use the public encryption key that you sent your program manager to encrypt the credentials into a **credentials.csv.gpg** file.
+After the edX Analytics team creates these access credentials for you, they use the public encryption key that you sent your Partner Manager to encrypt the credentials into a **credentials.csv.gpg** file.
 The edX Analytics team then sends the file to you as an email attachment.